lugasia/WAVE100/README.md

 ## Contact

-For more information about WAVE100™, please visit [your-website] or contact us at [contact-info].
+For more information about WAVE100™, please contact us at amir@tdcomm.tech